You are thinking about serverless costs all wrong

 Conclusions

-The pay-per-invocation model is new to many, and it’s right that we talk about its potentials.
+The pay-per-invocation model is new to many, and it’s right that we talk about its potential.
 But I can’t help but feel that we are only thinking about it in a limited way – how much money it can save us when our code is not running.

 Understanding the true cost of our decisions is complex.
 With this post/rant I want to make you think about less obvious elements that contribute towards our TCO.
 Elements that are usually far more significant than the headline number we see in our AWS bill each month.
 Elements that we, as developers, are not accustomed to think about.